12 Steps – All Traditions

 Thank you for sharing with us the deep wisdom you’ve learned over the past 30+ years.
 It’s like you ladle out your experience, strength, and hope to us in amounts we can digest…your deep sea of intense self-examination, study, doing the work guides me in new ways to heal.
 And probably most of all the love you show by how much you give of yourself to us.
 I have so much gratitude for you.
 Love and Thank you, Salli

 It was very helpful to feel a part of a group trying to move forward on a path for living rather than just “12 stepping” I felt it brought Buddhism, Mindfulness, Psychology & Philosophy under one umbrella.
 That helped me feel a “part of something bigger” rather than “working on issues of myself” Thank you to all. – Anonymous testimonial from our feedback form.

 John Bruna has been in continuous 12-step recovery since August 21, 1984.
 Having had to opportunity to transform his own life as a result of the 12 steps, John has devoted his life to helping others transform theirs.
 This lead to careers as a substance abuse counselor, a teacher in a low-income minority high school, and as an ordained Buddhist monk in the Tibetan tradition.
 In 2012, John transitioned from monastic life and continues to be of service in any way that he can, remaining active in the 12 step communities.
 John has also authored two books, The Wisdom of a Meaningful Life and The Essential Guidebook to Mindfulness in Recovery, is the co-founder of the Mindful Life Program and Mindfulness in Recovery, and the spiritual director for the Way of Compassion Dharma Center.

 Register: To register use the donate button below.
-If you would like to pay by check, email Rachel, [email protected]
+If you would like to make a donation by check, email Rachel, [email protected].